-Duties and Responsibilities of the Floodplain Administrator shall include, but not be limited to reviewing all development permits to determine:
+Duties and Responsibilities of the Floodplain Administrator hazard permit applications will shall include, but not be limited to reviewinged all development permits to determine:

-A. That the elevation, floodproofing, and other requirements of Part Four of this chapter have been satisfied;

-- B. The proposed development's location in relation to the floodway and any encroachments, YMC 15.27.412(B); - C. Alteration or relocation of a watercourse; - D. That the proposed development is a permitted use under Part Four of this chapter and YMC Title 15; and
+- A. Thate the elevation, and floodproofing, and other requirements of Part Four of this chapter have been satisfied; - B. The proposed development's location in relation to the floodway and any encroachments, YMC 15.27.412(B); - C. Alteration or relocation of a watercourse; - D. That the proposed development is a permitted use under Part Four of this chapter and YMC Title 15; and